ayush-Pandey77/Simple/README.md

-# write a program to give grades to a student
+# Write a program to give grades to a student